 New book about Morrin Centre history, Breakaway, CBC Radio One, June 16, 2016

-References for the sections on the Morrin College and the LHSQ will be shared in the fall of 2018.
+References for the sections on the Morrin College and the LHSQ will be shared in 2019.